Vance & Huffman Debt Collection Harassment?

 Some common types of violation by debt collectors include:

-If your rights are being violated by Vance & Huffman, you can ask them to stop because you are aware of your rights.
-You may be entitled to statutory damages up to $1000.00, plus Vance & Huffman are responsible for paying your attorney fees.
-Call us now at tel:877-700-5790 if your debt collection agency is harassing you over your unpaid debts.
+If you are experiencing Vance & Huffman debt collection harassment, you can assert your rights and demand they stop.
+You may be entitled to statutory damages up to $1000.00, and Vance & Huffman may be responsible for covering your attorney fees.
+Call us now at (877-700-5790) if you believe your debt collection agency is harassing you over your unpaid debts.
+Knowing your rights is the first step in stopping Vance & Huffman debt collection harassment.

 In 1978, Congress passed a set of rules known as The Fair Debt Collection Practices Act (FDCPA), forbidding debt collectors from harassing or abusing debtors whose delinquent debts they were collecting on.
 The law not only put consumer-friendly restrictions on third-party debt collectors but also made provisions for consumers to recover damages and be duly compensated for the violation of their rights and the FDCPA laws by debt collectors like Vance Huffman.